sbwtw/sos/README.md

 # SOS - sbw's Operating System
-It's just a exercise for learning OS technology.
+It's just a toy for learning OS technology.

 # Build from source